 In the years that followed, I engaged with a wide variety of tools and disciplines in the domain of personal growth.
 You can find an overview of this journey in my words of gratitude.
 Each time, I gathered bits and pieces of information about the different elements that shape our internal value hierarchy.

 These partners are the ones who shaped our unconscious internal value hierarchy.
-You may say they are the authors of our script, a script that co-creates our experience of reality on a day-to-day basis.
-They do so by generating thoughts, motivating our choices, selecting what we observe, defining how we observe it, and consequently, how it makes us feel inside.
+They are the authors of our script, a script that co-creates our experience of reality on a day-to-day basis.
+They do so by generating thoughts, motivating choices, selecting what we observe, defining how we observe and filter it, and consequently, they define our inner experience of reality.

 These partners of co-creation are;